zouharvi/subset2evaluate/README.md

 > We show that methods based on variance in automated metric scores or diversity in model outputs, outperform the commonly used, yet inefficient, random selection.
 > However, these methods are not applicable for test set creation where the model outputs are not yet available.
 > This is applicable to blind test set creation or for selecting from a very large set of items.
-> To this end, we introduce PreCOMET which predicts item usefulness for human evaluation just based on the input alone.
+> To this end, we introduce COMETsrc which predicts item usefulness for human evaluation just based on the input alone.
 > We demonstrate the efficacy of our methods on two common language generations tasks, machine translation and summarization.
 > We show that only 30%-60% of human annotations are needed to produce the same evaluation result.